ASaiM/hmp_mock_tests/doc/report/report.md

     \label{ebi_pipeline}
 \end{figure}

-First, from OTUs with taxonomic assignation, abundances of each assigned clade are extracted.
-Several relative abundance measures are computed: relative abundances of clades for all OTUs and relative abundances of clades for OTUs with complete taxonomic assignation from kingdom to family.
-Percentage of unassigned clades (without complete taxonomic assignation) is also computed for each taxonomic level.
+OTUs with taxonomic assignation are extracted and aggregated to compute relative abundances of each clade at all taxononic levels.

-For functional analysis, *EBI metagenomics* pipeline (Figure \ref{ebi_pipeline}) offers 3 types of results: matches with InterPro, complete GO annotations and GO slim annotations.
-Here, we focus on GO slim annotations for easy comparison with ASaiM results (Figure \ref{asaim_workflow}).
+For functional analysis, 3 types of results are generated with *EBI metagenomics* pipeline (Figure \ref{ebi_pipeline}): matches with InterPro, complete GO annotations and GO slim annotations.
+Here, we focus on GO slim annotations to compare with ASaiM results (Figure \ref{asaim_workflow}).
 Annotations are formatted to extract relative abundances (in percentage) of GO slim term annotations inside each GO slim term group (cellular components, biological processes and molecular functions).

 ## Analyses using ASaiM framework